Omorithecodingdude/the-forsaken-light/README.md

 For the intended experience, reading on a computer is strongly recommended.

+I strongly suggest that you read this in a computer using Chrome.

 ## 🎭 Themes

 At its core, *The Forsaken Light* deals with: